-The Mud Snake is a boldly colored nonvenomous snake endemic to the southeastern United States.
+The mud snake is a boldly colored nonvenomous snake endemic to the southeastern United States.
 These eye-catching snakes are secretive and rarely seen, digging deep burrows through the mud in swampy areas.
 Their black, glossy backs allow them to blend into their dark, muddy surroundings, while their brilliant red bellies offer a striking contrast of color.
-These snakes are typically between 4-6 feet in length, but there have been many that are much longer.
+These snakes are typically between 4 and 6 feet in length, but there have been many that are much longer.
 But just how long is the largest mud snake ever recorded?

 What Does the Mud Snake Look Like?